 You are unlikely to get COVID-19 again in the 12 weeks after completing isolation.
 You are considered a “cleared case” for 12 weeks after your isolation ends.

-During this time, if you get symptoms, you do not need to get tested but you are recommended to stay at home until you feel better.
+During this time, if you get symptoms, you do not need to get tested but you should stay at home until you feel better.
 This is important to help you to recover and prevent the spread of any other viruses in the community.
 You do not need testing unless advised to do so by your medical practitioner

 Get your next vaccination and look after your health